Data-Bishop/Dockerized-Full-Stack-Web-Application-Deployment/README.md

     3. db.yourdomain.com
     4. proxy.yourdomain.com

-_**Note**: After creation, there will be a prompt that allows you view status of the records to verify if they have been synchronized_.
+_**Note**: After creation, a prompt will allow you to view the records' status to verify if they have been synchronized_.

 - DNS changes can take some time to propagate.
 [WhatsMyDNS](https://www.whatsmydns.net/) validates if the DNS records have propagated globally, use it to test the 4 domains.

-### Step 4: Redeploy the Application
+### Step 4: Deploy the Application

 - SSH into the EC2 Instance and cd into the directory of the repo you clone.